carlos22/carddav2fb/README.md

 	$config['addnames'] = false; // include additionalnames in fullname if existing
 	$config['orgname'] = false; // include organisation (company) in fullname if existing

+	$config['quickdial_keyword'] = 'Quickdial:'; // once activated you may add 'Quickdial:+49030123456:**709' to the contact note field and the number will be set as quickdialnumber in your FRITZ!Box.
+It is possible to add more quickdials for one contact each in a new line

 	// first
 	$config['carddav'][0] = array(
 	  'url' => 'https://<HOSTNAME>/remote.php/carddav/addressbooks/<USERNAME>/contacts',